-OpenVMS Alpha systems can use the OpenVMS InfoServer software application or the traditional InfoServer hardware system that is independent of OpenVMS.
-You can use the OpenVMS InfoServer software application on all OpenVMS systems that support a DVD drive.
+You can use the OpenVMS InfoServer software application on all OpenVMS Integrity server systems running Version 8.3 or higher that support a DVD drive.
 This support provides the additional advantage of allowing a network administrator to boot multiple OpenVMS systems on the network from a single copy of the OpenVMS distribution media.